 The Dodge Challenger is expensive to insure, given its sports car designation.
 Insurers deem sports car drivers more likely to engage in risky behavior, which increases the probability of getting in an accident.
 Dodge Challengers also have high theft rates.
 According to the most recent data from the National Insurance Crime Bureau, Dodge Challengers are among America’s 10 most stolen vehicles.

 Cost is important to consider in Dodge Challenger auto insurance.
-Still, it’s only one of the many factors to take into account when searching for the best insurance company for you.
+Still, it’s only one of the many factors to take into account when searching for the best auto insurance company for your needs.

 MoneyGeek evaluated companies based on a unique scoring system based on affordability, customer complaints, customer satisfaction and financial stability, and found that: